agnija-bako/problem-sets/README.md

 ### reading-level
 Using the The Coleman-Liau index, after taking an input of a text the program outputs the reading level of a given text.

-Examples:
+Examples:<br/>
-Text: Congratulations!
+`Text: Congratulations!
 Today is your day.
 You're off to Great Places!
-You're off and away!
+You're off and away!`<br/>
-Grade 3
+`Grade 3` <br/>

-Text: Harry Potter was a highly unusual boy in many ways.
+`Text: Harry Potter was a highly unusual boy in many ways.
 For one thing, he hated the summer holidays more than any other time of year.
 For another, he really wanted to do his homework, but was forced to do it in secret, in the dead of the night.
-And he also happened to be a wizard.
+And he also happened to be a wizard.`<br/>
-Grade 5
+`Grade 5`

 ### shift-cipher
 Using a shift-cipher or (Caesar cipher), after taking an input of a text and a key, the program outputs and encrypted version of that text.